BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

 ---
 icon: octicons/gear-16
+hide:
+  - footer
 ---
 # Events List

 ## Cancel quest: `cancel`

-This event works in the same way as a [quest canceler in the backpack](Quest-Cancelers.md).
+This event works in the same way as a [quest canceler in the backpack](../../Quest-Cancelers.md).
 Running it is equal to the player clicking on the bone.
 The only argument is a name of a quest canceler, as defined in the _cancel_ section

 !!! example